astaykov/locable/README.md

 - **Vector Retrieval (RAG)**: Chroma-backed vector store indexes Bootstrap documentation for context-aware code generation
 - **Interactive CLI**: Chat-based interface to request websites and iterate on designs
 - **Tool Execution**: Write, read, and list files directly from the agent
-- **Local-First**: All processing happens locally — no cloud dependencies or API calls
+- **Local-First**: All processing happens locally, no cloud dependencies or API calls

 ## Project Structure